Defined Benefit (DB) pension policy changes

 • personal representatives and beneficiaries will be able to request that a scheme pays any IHT and interest that is due within 35 days where the total amount that is due is £1,000 or more – schemes will need to be ready to validate these requests and make prompt payments to HMRC where a valid request is received

-• schemes will be responsible for informing beneficiaries they might have to pay IHT and outlining the options for doing so.
-They will also need to inform beneficiaries that up to half of their benefits may need to be withheld for up to 15 months
+• schemes ought informing beneficiaries they might have to pay IHT and outlining the options for doing so.
+They will also need to inform beneficiaries where they are required to withhold some of their benefits

 What are the next steps?

-• The new IHT and pensions regime will apply to deaths on and after 6 April 2027
+• The Finance Act 2026 contains the legislation which will new introduce the new IHT and pensions regime, which will apply to deaths on and after 6 April 2027

 • HMRC has said it will publish further guidance, tools and process maps to support personal representatives, pension schemes and beneficiaries ahead of implementation in April 2027